 You can also use an accelerator which can be purchased in your local stores.
 In using accelerators, follow the instructions carefully for your safety and do not damage the glued surface.

-Increasing ventilation can fasten the drying process using a fan or by opening windows.
+Another neat trick I’ve learned is increasing ventilation.
+You can fasten the drying process using a fan or by opening windows.
 Moreover, look for any bubbles on the glued area and pop them with a needle, then press them firmly and gently.
 The air from the bubbles prevents the glue from drying.

 How Long Does Krazy Glue Last?